autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ![occlusion_detection](./docs/occlusion_grid.drawio.svg)

-If the nearest occlusion cell value is below the threshold, occlusion is detected.
+If the nearest occlusion cell value is below the threshold `occlusion.occlusion_required_clearance_distance`, it means that the FOV of ego is not clear.
 It is expected that the occlusion gets cleared as the vehicle approaches the occlusion peeking stop line.

 ### Occlusion source estimation at intersection with traffic light